-There are good reasons that ornamental grasses have become popular in gardens so quickly.
-Ornamental grasses add texture, form, movement, and sound to a garden, in an array of subtle colors.
-They will look good all season long with minimal care.
-But deciding which one or two to include in your garden is a tough decision.
-There are so many attractive ornamental grasses to choose from.
+Ornamental grasses add texture, form, movement, and sound to a garden, in an array of subtle colors, and they look good all season long with minimal care.
+Deciding which one or two to include in your garden may be a tough decision because there are so many attractive ornamental grasses to choose from.

 Not all ornamental grasses are hardy in every zone, so checking that a grass will grow in your area will help you narrow down the field.
 You will also want to be aware of whether the grass grows in a tidy clump or tends to spread.
-Another good place to begin making your ornamental grass selection is to first decide what purpose you want it to serve.
+But first, you may wish to decide what purpose you want it to serve in your designated area.

 - Is it going to be a specimen plant?
-The vast majority of ornamental grasses will make great specimen plants or focal point.
+The vast majority of ornamental grasses will make showy specimen plants or focal points.
 The decision then comes down to what grass has the foliage or form that will complement the rest of your garden.
-You may want a variegated leaf or one with a chartreuse or blue tint.
+You may want a variegated leaf or one with a chartreuse or blue tint, for example.

 - Is winter interest a priority?
 Many gardeners like to leave their grasses standing throughout the winter.
-Grasses with stiffer leaves, like Switch Grass and Indian Grass, last longer than grasses with softer leaves, like Miscanthus.
+Grasses with stiffer leaves, such as switch grass (Panicum) and indiangrass (Sorghastrum nutans), last longer than grasses with softer leaves, such as Miscanthus.

 - Are you looking for height?
-Some ornamental grasses spill over like fountains and some, like Indian Grass, stand straight and tall.
-Obviously, if you want an ornamental grass to give height to a garden, you are not going to select a dwarf variety or a low growing grass, such as Blue Fescue.
+Some ornamental grasses spill over like fountains and some, like indiangrass, stand straight and tall.
+If you want an ornamental grass to give height to a garden, you can find them.
+Miscanthus (Miscanthus x giganteus) grows up to 12 feet tall, for example.

-Aside from personal preferences and design needs, there are 2 major features to take into consideration: cool season versus warm season and growth habit (clumping vs. running).
+Aside from personal preferences and design needs, there are two major features to take into consideration: cool season versus warm season and growth habit (clumping vs. running).

-- Cool Season Ornamental Grasses: Cool season grasses start growing early in spring, usually as soon as the temperature starts staying above freezing.
-Some are even evergreen and require minimal grooming and cutting back as they start growing again, at the start of the season.
-Very often cool season grasses have their most vibrant color while they are actively growing in the spring.
+Cool-season grasses start growing early in spring, usually as soon as the temperature starts staying above freezing.
+Some are even evergreen and require minimal grooming and cutting back as they start growing again at the start of the season.
+Very often cool-season grasses have their most vibrant color while they are actively growing in the spring.

-Cool season grasses flower shortly after summer arrives.
-Once they flower, foliage growth slows down.
+Cool-season grasses flower shortly after summer arrives.
+When they flower, foliage growth slows down.
 Although they can remain attractive for the rest of the summer, the color gradually fades.
-Cool season grasses are especially good for gardens with short growing seasons.
-In hot, dry conditions cool season ornamental grasses will go dormant.
+Cool-season grasses are especially good for gardens with short growing seasons.
+In hot, dry conditions cool-season ornamental grasses will go dormant.

-Cool season ornamental grasses tend to need more frequent division than warm season grasses.
+Cool-season ornamental grasses tend to need more frequent division than warm-season grasses.
 If left unmaintained, they will die out in the center.
-Still, some of the most attractive ornamental grasses are cool season.
+Still, some of the most attractive ornamental grasses are cool-season varieties.

-Warm season grasses also handle the heat, humidity, and drought well.
-Many popular ornamental grasses are warm season.
+Warm-season grasses also handle the heat, humidity, and drought well.
+Many widely planted ornamental grasses are warm-season types.

 Growth Habits of Ornamental Grasses

-- Clump Forming Ornamental GrassesClump forming ornamental grasses are favored by gardeners because they are less aggressive in the garden.
-Clumping grasses will expand and get larger over time, but they tend to stay in a neat mound, rather than spreading throughout the garden.
+Clump-forming ornamental grasses are favored by gardeners because they are less aggressive in the garden.
+Clumping grasses will expand over time, but they tend to stay in a neat mound rather than spreading throughout the garden.
 Although some clump formers will also self-seed, they rarely become invasive.